 In 1825, he published a paper on the classification of cephalopods, into which he placed the tiny shelled foraminifera (later, he and others realized the mistaken classification and created a separate phylum for these organisms).
 He drew exquisite illustrations of many species of foraminifera, and later sculpted plaster models for students to study.
 That taxonomic work earned him a reputation as a gifted biological scientist.

 While exploring the Parana River that makes the border between Argentina and Uruguay, d’Orbigny discovered rich beds of fossils in the exposed cliffs along the river.
 He recognized that these fossils, including pollen grains, mollusks and his beloved foraminifera, were distributed in distinct layers.
 He reasoned that by aging the fossils, the layers could be dated—an original concept.
 He continued his work on tiny fossils when he returned to France, and became an expert on the taxonomy of micro-fossils, naming more than 2,800 fossil species.
-His work on micro-fossils later became a major tool in oil exploration, allowing quick assessment through cores of the likelihood that oil lay below.
+His work on micro-fossils later became a major tool in oil exploration, using the fossils in cores to assess the likelihood that oil lay below.

 D’Orbigny achieved a feat that is coveted in today’s scientists, but rarely achieved.
 He was a “T-shaped” scientist.
 He was a generalist, working across biological and geological disciplines, developing the breadth associated with the horizontal stroke of the “T.” But he was also a recognized expert on the foraminifera, both extant and fossilized, providing the depth of expertise associated with the vertical stroke of the “T.”